HP LaptopHP Pavilion DV6

 Remove eight screws securing the heat sink.

-Uncover the tapes are securing the cooling fan.
+Uncover the tapes that secure the cooling fan.
 You can clean the fan with a brush.

-1. I have a similar model laptop.
-The problem I’am facing is where the eight screws securing the heat sink are, two of them are stuck – when screwing them, they seem to be spinning in place and the golden parts beneath them are moving to while screwing (they should not be moving).
+I have a similar model laptop.
+The problem I am facing is where the eight screws securing the heat sink; two of them are stuck.
+When screwing them, they seem to be spinning in place, and the golden parts beneath them are moving while screwing (they should not be moving).
 How do I approach this?

-1. Hello Rokas you dont need to remove all that screw trust me, i watch one video in youtube, without removing whole heatsink in the board just remove the screw on the fan and you will clean it without a problem. =)
+Hello, Rokas. you don’t need to remove all that screws.
+I watch one video on YouTube without removing the whole heatsink in the board.
+Just remove the screw on the fan, and you will clean it without a problem.

-2. Just a question ,i previously had issues with hp pavillion laptops whereby they overheat ,as a tech i narrowed down the issue to a flaw in design of the cooling system whereby the heatsink had only one copper tube serving both the GPU & the Processor so for processors like AMD they tend to overheat and damage the GPU as well..in the case of the above machine what is the experience as i can see HP has introduced two copper tubes .kindly keep me informed as i had actually kept off buying or recommending pavillion laptops.& again what is the normal temp on this machine when idle?
+Just a question: I previously had overheating issues with HP Pavillion laptops.
+As a tech, I narrowed down the issue to a flaw in the design of the cooling system whereby the heatsink had only one copper tube serving both the GPU and the processor, so processors like AMD tend to overheat and damage the GPU as well. in the case of the above machine what is the experience as I can see HP has introduced two copper tubes .kindly keep me informed as I had actually kept off buying or recommending pavilion laptops.
+Again, what is the normal temperature on this machine when it is idle?

-3. Mine only has one copper tube going to the processor and the other chip is exposed.
-There’s ALLOT of heat that comes from my laptop
+Mine only has one copper tube going to the processor and the other chip is exposed.
+There’s a lot of heat that comes from my laptop.